-AI-Created Inventions Are Not Patentable, Says Judge
+AI-Invented Inventions Are Not Patentable, Says Judge

 In a fascinating case, a Federal District Judge in Virginia has held that an AI cannot be an inventor and therefore cannot patent its inventions.